Visit Old York

 Old York Historical Society will resume tours in the spring of 2018.
 Please visit our events page for current programs.

-Closed Mondays with the exception of being open for Memorial Day & July 4, 2017
+Closed Monday with the exception of Memorial Day.

 Self Guided Tours

-FREE: Members of Old York Historical Society, children 5 and under, active duty military personnel and immediate family with id, New England Museums Association Members with id.
+Active duty military personnel and immediate family (with ID) New England Museums Association Members (with ID)